CiscoDevNet/SIMS/README.md

 *  _Click_: `Save`
 *  _Paste_: `location name` value on `.env` file
 #### Add the button to ISE
-> The sample below will add all the five default login methods to the portal, refer to [Add/Remove Login Strategies](#addremove-login-strategies) section for more info
+> The sample below will add all the four default login methods to the portal, refer to [Add/Remove Login Strategies](#addremove-login-strategies) section for more info
 *  _Go to_: `Work Centers > Guest Access > Portals & Components > Guest Portals > Self-Registered Guest Portal (default)`
 *  _Click_: `Portal Page Customization`
 *  _Scroll_: `Instructional Text` section